-• For SAS Workspace Servers, check the desired default identity setting.
+♦ For SAS Workspace Servers, check the desired default identity setting.
 For maximum security, select the option The launching user.

 Note that some versions of Windows prevent servers with COM connections that are configured with the "This user" identity choice to be run from a command prompt.
 The recommended approach for multiuser servers is to install them as a Windows service, generally with "protocol=(com,bridge)" in order to support the maximum possible range of clients.
-See LINK for details.